 You need to be your own best friend.

 You need to love and care for yourself.

 You need to stop treating yourself badly in order to prevent others from doing it to you.

 When you look in the mirror, say nice things to yourself.
 And if that’s difficult, get a picture of yourself around six or seven years old, and pop it in your bathroom and start to talk to her or him.
 Start to talk to her.
 Literally.

 I want you to start to create a relationship with a part of yourself that might feel vulnerable, and who really needs you on side.– Mandy Saligari, Feelings: Handle them before they handle you, TEDxGuilford

-We need to become practised at recognising and acknowledging our emotions as they happen, and we need to learn how to tell ourselves that it is not okay to let others be cruel to us or to anyone else.
+And you need to learn how to tell yourself that it is not okay to let others be cruel to you or to anyone else.

 For me, a part of this journey was to figure out how to guide our daughter in a world that is full of bullies.

 I’ve gone into more detail on how to advise your kids on how to deal with bullying in this article: Bully-Proofing Your Kids Is Simpler Than You Think.